Death of a Rainmaker: A Dust Bowl Mystery

 By Laurie Loewenstein; reviewed by Jeannette Hartman

-When Roland Coombs drives into Vermillion, OK, with crates of TNT and blasting powder in the back of his open truck, he gets a hero’s welcome.
+When Roland Coombs drives into Vermillion, OK, with crates of TNT in his truck, he gets a hero’s welcome.

-He’s promised to use his experience in World War I to trigger rain by sending shells full of dynamite up into the sky.
+He’s promised to use his World War I experience to trigger rain by sending dynamite into the sky.
 As far-fetched as it sounds, the Vermillion Commercial Club believes it’s a worthy investment.
 They are desperate.
-Without rain, there will be no farming, store-buying, no banking and no economy.
+No rain means no farming or store-buying; no banking and no economy.

 Vermillion and surrounding Jackson County are “in the bull’s-eye” of the Dust Bowl in August 1935.